Data-Time Tradeoffs for Optimal k-Thresholding Algorithms in Compressed Sensing: Introduction

+and update the next iteration with $\vx^{p+1}=\vu^p \odot \vw(\vu^p)$, where $\vu^p=\vx^p+\vA^{T}(\vy-\vA \vx^{p})$, $\textrm{\textbf{e}} \in \R^n$ denotes all-one vector and the symbol $\odot$ denotes Hadamard product.
+This algorithm is called optimal $k$-thresholding (OT) algorithm and its variant with pursuit step over the support of $ \vw(\vu^p)$ is called optimal $k$-thresholding pursuit (OTP) algorithm.
+To make the algorithms tractable, Zhao studied their convex relaxation versions by replacing $\vw\in \left\{ 0,1\right\}^n$ with $0\leq \vw\leq \textrm{\textbf{e}}$, i.e., ROT and ROTP algorithms (see Algorithm \ref{alg: I} and Algorithm \ref{alg: II} for more details).
+Numerical experiments have shown that ROP or ROTP algorithms are more robust and stable during the course of iterations, and have better performance on signal recovery than traditional hard thresholding methods \cite{zhao2020optimal}.

-Under the assumption that the sensing matrix satisfies the restricted isometry property (RIP), Zhao \cite{zhao2020optimal} provided the convergence analysis of ROT and ROTP.
-However, there are two main drawbacks of using RIP in convergence analysis for the algorithms: 1) RIP is for uniform recovery guarantees, which is looser than non-uniform analysis.
-But in the algorithm, the optimal solution is fixed and hence non-uniform analysis can be applied; 2) convergence analysis based on RIP cannot characterize the relationship between accuracy, the number of measurements and the number of iteration, which is of great importance in the field related with data acquisition from underdetermined systems \cite{oymak2017,chen2018}.
+Under the assumption that the sensing matrix satisfies the restricted isometry property (RIP), Zhao \cite{zhao2020optimal} has shown that the restricted isometry constant $\delta_{3k}<1/5$ is sufficient for the convergence of both ROT and ROTP.
+However, the main drawback of using RIP in convergence analysis for the algorithms is that RIP-based convergence analysis cannot characterize the relationship among reconstruction accuracy, the number of measurements and the number of iterations, which is of great importance in the field related with data acquisition from underdetermined systems \cite{oymak2017,chen2018}.
+In particular, the theoretical analysis of algorithms is required to consider and understand the precise tradeoffs between the number of obtainable measurements and the convergence speed, which we called the data-time tradeoffs for algorithms.
+The researches in \cite{cj2013,btcb2015} showed that more efficient algorithms can be obtained by the use of hierarchies of convex relaxation when the number of measured data is relatively large.
+The sharp data-time tradeoffs for projected gradient methods to solve linear inverse problems were analyzed by Oyamk, Recht, and Soltanolkotabi \cite{oymak2017}.
+Chen and Liu \cite{chen2018} characterized the data-time tradeoffs for projected gradient descent algorithms in corrupted sensing under sub-Gaussian measurements.

-To overcome these drawbacks, this paper establishes a novel non-uniform convergence analysis for the relaxed optimal $k$-thresholding algorithms ROT and ROTP and provides the data-time tradeoffs for the algorithms under sub-Gaussian measurements.
+To overcome the drawback, this paper establishes a novel convergence analysis for the relaxed optimal $k$-thresholding algorithms ROT and ROTP, and provides the data-time tradeoffs for these algorithms under sub-Gaussian measurements.
 Theoretical analysis presents that when the number of measurements is relatively large, with the increase of the number of measurements, the number of iterations needed for successful reconstruction decreases accordingly.
-Moreover, if the number of measurements is on the order of $k \log({en}/{k})$ with a relatively large constant, we show that the algorithms can achieve linear convergence rate.
+Moreover, if the number of measurements is of the order of $k \log({n}/{k})$ with a relatively large constant, we show that the algorithms can achieve linear convergence rate.